clojusc/dev-system/README.md

 ## Usage

+There are two ways to use this:

+1. as a development system (i.e., in the REPL)
+1. as something called from `(-main)` for use in running production apps

+### Development System

-Basically, all I need to do from here on out is:
+All you need to do from here on out is:

 1. Include the [dependency][dep] in `project.clj`
 1. Create a `repl` namespace in someplace like `dev-resources`.
 1. Require the appropriate bits, and populate the `repl` ns.
 1. Start up the REPL and type `(startup)`, `(shutdown)`, or `(reset)`.

+### Production Use

+TBD

 ## Example REPL Namespace